creativescala/creative-scala/src/pages/intro/index.md

 Creative Scala was written by [Dave Gurnell][twitter-dave] and [Noel Welsh][twitter-noel].
 Many thanks to [Richard Dallaway][twitter-richard], [Jonathan Ferguson][twitter-jono], and the team at [Underscore][underscore] for their invaluable contributions and extensive proof reading.

 Thanks also to the many people who pointed out errors or made suggestions to improve the book: Neil Moore; Kelley Robinson, Julie Pitt, and the other ScalaBridge organizers; d43; Matt Kohl; all the students who worked through Creative Scala at ScalaBridge, at another event, or on their own; and the many awesome members of the Scala community who gave us comments and suggestions in person.
-Finally, we have large amount of gratitude for Bridgewater, and particularly Lauren Cipicchio, who perhaps unknowingly funded a good portion of the initial development of the second verison of the Creative Scala, and provided the first few rounds of students.
+Finally, we have large amount of gratitude for Bridgewater, and particularly Lauren Cipicchio, who perhaps unknowingly funded a good portion of the initial development of the second version of the Creative Scala, and provided the first few rounds of students.